bootdotdev/blog/content/python/best-python-resources.md

 This book really takes the cake.
 It is incredibly thorough, well-written, and specifically targeted at those who are first learning to code.
 Even experienced programmers will enjoy this read and gain some knowledge.
 It’s easy to feel frustrated with the learning process, but this book has helped so many people, from curious kids to people looking to change careers.

 Swaroop truly composed one of the best resources for learning Python.
-[They claim](https://python.swaroopch.com/) that “if all you know about computers is how to save text files, then this is the book for you”.
+[They claim](https://python.swaroopch.com/) that "if all you know about computers is how to save text files, then this is the book for you".
 It includes all of the basics like data types, data structures, OOP, I/O, exceptions, standard Python library, and basic Python set-up.
 The book even includes a problem solving section, which is great, since thinking about how to code is just as important as the actual coding.

 This book is a condensed, free resource to double-check your doubts, learn about Python-specific data structures and how best to use them, and includes some of the more classic CS curriculum, like input/output and exceptions.